Everyone goes through periods of sadness.

 I go with the flow when I do these kinds of exercises.
 I skip steps.
 I invent new ones.

-The only way you’ll discover your own path is through moving forward.
 This is not another thing for you to get right.
 This is a thing to mess up completely, and enjoy it.

 The only mistake you can make is to run away.